Francisco J Ávila1, Laura Emptage2, Melanie CW Campbell2,3, Juan M Bueno1*

 From the stacks of TPEF images along the Z direction, optical sectioning and 3D renderings of the retina can be done.
 These provide detailed and valuable information of the dimensions and morphology of the Aβ deposits.
 For samples #1 and #3, (Figure 6) depicts the corresponding volume renderings (from 15 images each) where 3D views of the deposits are shown.
 It is evident that the maximum fluorescence signal comes from the deposits.
 Moreover, the estimated thickness of these Aβ deposits was respectively 32 and 20 µm.

 3.2.
 TPEF Imaging in Dog Retinas

 This section presents the results on Aβ deposit TPEF imaging in an animal model of Alzheimer’s disease with cognitive impairment (sample #5).
 (Figure 7) shows TPEF images from two different locations containing Aβ deposits in a dog retina.
 Similar to the human specimens, the retinal areas with deposits were imaged at different depth locations.
-Illustrative examples are depicted in (Figure 8 and Figure 9).
-In (Figure 8f and 9f) the photoreceptor layer is clearly displayed.
-Finally, the reconstructed volume renderings are shown in (Figure10).
+Illustrative examples are depicted in (Figures 8 and Figure 9).
+In (Figures 8f and 9f) the photoreceptor layer is clearly displayed.
+Finally, the reconstructed volume renderings are shown in (Figure 10).
 The estimated Aβ thickness values for the locations were 27 and 21 µm, respectively.